zat-is-me/authorityBasedAuthorization/README.md

-# Authority Implementation spring Boot 3.2.4
+# Authority Based Authorization in Spring Boot 3.2.4
 1, Create Authority table in DB (This application is configured to use Postgres DB)

     CREATE TABLE authorities (